CalConnect/public/charter/charter-TC-AUTODISCOVERY.md

 Marten Gajda, dmfs ([marten@dmfs.org](mailto:marten@dmfs.org))

 Please contact the Chair for more information or to join this Technical Committee.
-Participation in this Technical Committee will be in accordance with standard CalConnect practices and procedures.